M.D. with Distinction in Medical Education

 - Provide students with foundational knowledge surrounding adult learning theory, curriculum design and implementation, learner and program assessment, and research methods in medical education.

-- Students will have opportunities to serve as educators and will develop an educational portfolio.
+- Equip students with opportunities to serve as educators and will develop an educational portfolio.

-- Students will be prepared to be clinician educators of the future.
+- Prepare students to be clinician educators of the future.

 - Explore scholarly activity preferences, attend scholarly activity informational sessions

 - Summer after Semester 2: Teaching experience anatomy, TA/tutoring/STARS/JAMP, etc., or Medical Education research project

 - Pre-clerkship enrichment electives: Med Ed I and Med Ed II

 - Semester 3: Explore scholarly activity projects and potential mentors